Pomegranate Helps Reduce Prostate Enlargement

-In the most recent study, Cambridge University researchers tested 199 men who were diagnosed with local prostate cancer.
+In the a clinical study on pomegranate, Cambridge University researchers tested 199 men who were diagnosed with local prostate cancer.
 The men had an average age of 74 years old.

 The men were divided into two groups.
 For six months, one group was given a placebo capsule and the other group was given a capsule with a concentrated blend of powdered pomegranate, green tea, broccoli and turmeric.